DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 DB_PASSWORD=
 ~~~

 The next step is to create a database.
-We'll make a simple database with two tables.
+We'll make a simple database with two tables, you can find more details on database structure [here](desktop/server_side.md#thedatabasesstructure).

 ~~~js
 CREATE TABLE `gantt_tasks` (